tornede/py_experimenter/README.md

     result_processor.process_results(result)
 ```

-that has three parameters:
+that has three keyfields:
 1. `parameters`: A dictionary that holds all values given in the table.
 The keys are the keyfield names defined in the configuration file.
 2. `result_processor`: is an object of class `ResultProcessor` which processes the results and writes them to the database.
 To write one (or multiple) result(s) to the database, create a dictionary of `resultfieldname` and `value` pairs.
 After that call the `process_results()` method of the `ResultProcessor` and pass the dictionary as an argument to write the results to the database.
 You can call this method multiple times during the execution of your experiment.
 Note that you can only write to `resultfields` defined in the [configuration file](#configuration-file).
 If a dictionary has other keys not defined in the configuration file, the results will not be written to the database.
-3. `custom_config`: A dictionary that holds the values given in [CUSTOM] in the configuration.
+3. `custom_fields`: A dictionary that holds the values given in [CUSTOM] in the configuration.
 Note that this parameter is needed even if you have not set your custom configurations.

 ### Execution of an Experiment
 To execute the experiment `experimenter.execute(own_function)` needs to be called.
 It will only run experiments from the database table with the status `created`.
 This ensures that each experiment is executed only once.
 After an experiment is started, the status of this experiment is set to `running` and the experiment is started as a new thread.
 If the experiment is finished without any errors, the status will be set to `done`.
 However, if errors occur during execution, the status changes to `error`, and the respective error message is written to the database.
 In both cases, after the termination of one experiment, the next one is executed.